Electrician Industry Statistics: Trends Shaping the Industry

-This page highlights these key industry statistics, offering insights into the current and future state of the field for electrical professionals and businesses.
+This page highlights these electrician industry statistics, giving a peek into the current and future state of the field for electrical professionals and businesses.

-Electricians are a critical part of the U.S. workforce, with over 877,000 employed across the country in 2022.
-This skilled labor force supports industries like construction, manufacturing, and residential services.
+Electricians are an important part of the U.S. workforce, with over 877,000 employed across the country in 2022.
+This skilled labor force vital to the functioning of modern-day society.

 Average Wage for Electricians: $65,761